Atlanta Car Accident Lawyer

 Getting Compensation for Your Car Accident Injuries

 Under Georgia’s comparative negligence statute, you can receive compensation for your injuries if you are less than 50 percent at fault for the accident.
 However, the amount of compensation you receive will be lessened by the amount you are at fault.

 As an example, let’s say you are rear-ended at night while you’re waiting at a stoplight.
 You suffer broken ribs and a traumatic brain injury.
-However, one of your tail lights wasn’t operating properly.
+However, one of your tail lights wasn’t operating correctly.
 The court finds that you are 20 percent at fault for the wreck because of your tail light, and they award you $100,000 in compensation.
 Because you are 20 percent at fault, you would only receive $80,000.

-Damages Available for Car Accidents in Georgia
+What Damages Are Available for Car Accidents in Georgia?

-Economic damages are intended to compensate you for the real monetary losses you suffered.
+Economic damages are intended to compensate you for the actual monetary losses you suffered.
 They are generally easy to prove since you will be able to provide documents and other evidence showing your losses.
 These include:

 - Past and future medical expenses